nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 [username@raijin4 ~] git clone git://github.com/nealbob/regrivermod.git ~/Model
 {% endhighlight %}

 Too easy.
-I also needed to compile my code, which once I installed `gcc` worked just like it does on my local machine.
+I also needed to compile my code, which once I loaded `gcc` worked just like it does on my local machine.

 Next I needed to install a number of other Python packages not included on raijin by default (`cython`, `pandas`, `scikit-learn`).
 First create a folder to hold them